llauer/myFlixAPI/public/documentation.md

 will be able to sign up, update their personal information, and create a list of their favorite movies.

-# REST API

-The REST API to the example app is described below.

 ## Get list of Movies